Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Construction of a DSCS Protocol Using an SNC Protocol

-We recall that Chen et al.~\cite{Sherman_IC} propose a generic construction of a secure cloud storage protocol for static data from a secure network coding (SNC) protocol (this is discussed in Section~\ref{sec_sscs}).
-For this purpose, they consider the data file $F$ to be stored on the server to be a collection of $m$ blocks or vectors.
-Then, they exploit the procedures SNC.TagGen, SNC.Combine and SNC.Verify of the SNC protocol to construct such a secure cloud storage protocol for static data.
+Chen et al.~\cite{Sherman_IC} propose a generic construction of a secure cloud storage protocol for \textit{static} data from any SNC protocol.
+They consider the data file $F$ to be a collection of $m$ blocks or vectors (each of dimension $n$).
+The client outsources the vectors along with their authentication tags to the server.
+Computing these tags exploits the algorithm SNC.TagGen.
+During an audit, the client sends a subset $Q$ of $\{1,2,\ldots,m\}$ to the server.
+The server augments the requested vectors, combines them linearly in an authenticated fashion using SNC.Combine (blockless verification) and sends the output vector along with its tag to the client.
+The client then verifies the authenticity of the received vector (using SNC.Verify).

-In a secure network coding protocol, the number of vectors in the file to be transmitted through the network is fixed.
-This is because the length of the coefficient vectors used to augment the original vectors has to be determined a priori.
-That is why, a general construction of a secure cloud storage protocol as discussed in Section~\ref{sec_sscs} is suitable for static data.
-On the other hand, in a secure cloud storage protocol for dynamic data, clients can update (insert, delete and modify) their data after they upload them to the cloud server initially.
-In Section~\ref{chal_dscs}, we discuss whether we can provide a general framework for constructing an efficient and secure cloud storage protocol for dynamic data (DSCS) from an SNC protocol.
-In Section~\ref{modified_scheme}, we propose a concrete construction of a DSCS protocol (DSCS I) that is based on an SNC protocol proposed by Catalano et al.~\cite{Dario_PKC}.
+In an SNC protocol, the number of vectors in the file to be transmitted is fixed, as the dimension of the coefficient vectors used to augment the original vectors has to be known a priori.
+So, a \textit{generic} construction of a secure cloud storage as described in~\cite{Sherman_IC} is suitable for static data only.
+However, clients in a DSCS protocol can update (insert, delete and modify) their data after the initial outsourcing.
+We identify certain challenges towards providing a generic construction of an \textit{efficient} DSCS protocol from an SNC protocol as follows.
+We refer to Appendix~\ref{app:chal_dscs} for details.